"In 1994, I went from selling on the streets to selling to stores virtually overnight. It was scary and exciting at the

 What makes Abra Couture jewelry so unique is the creation process.
 Abra designs each component of her jewelry, ensuring every detail is perfect and each necklace and bracelet are able to withstand the rigors of wear.
 Abra Couture is made up of three groups: costume, gemstones, and her newest, ACJ, which features foil, resin, and polymer clay.

-The costume resin and vintage collection is defined by the recycling of materials, including acrylics, cotton, cast resin and plastics.
+The costume resin and vintage collection is defined by the recycling of materials, including acrylics, cotton, glass, cast resin and plastics.
 It is designed to be both beautiful and affordable.
 Due to its handmade nature, each finished piece is unique, varying from one to the next.
-Abra’s signature “Cotton Ball” jewelry is fashioned out of cotton balls that have been dipped in resin and wire woven together with electroplated silver wire.
+Abra’s signature “Cotton Ball” jewelry is fashioned out of cotton balls that have been dipped in resin and wire woven together with electroplated silver or gold wire.
 Surprisingly lightweight, these eye-catching pearl-like creations are a delight to wear and always the topic of conversation.

 The gemstone collection consists of semiprecious stones, fresh water pearls, and vintage crystals.
 Abra combines hand-selected pearls, stones and recycled glass, creating a little color story with each piece.
 Inspired by the vibrancy of the nature that surrounds her home, Abra often incorporates organic design elements, such as vines and flowers into these intricate semiprecious designs.

 Today, Abra Couture can be found in select boutiques and museum stores nationwide.
 Abra presently runs a studio/store in the heart of Bucks County by appointment only.
 Her work is instantly recognizable and has remained proudly handmade in the USA since 1992.

 Abra Couture …..
 The Jewelry That Jewelry Lovers Love!
 Well loved and worn often!™

 The Cottage, Abra Couture's Studio Store in PA